drewkett/notes/README.md

   - Postgres

 # Sys Admin
+## BTRFS
+### COW (Copy On Write)
+Make sure to disable COW for virtual machine images. `chattr +C {file}/{dir}` to disable.
+Disabling doesn't work for existing files.
+Run `lsattr {file}/{dir}` and look for `C` to confirm that its been disabled.
+To enable on an existing file, either create a new empty file, enable it and then copy the data over it, or enable it on a folder and make a copy of the file.

+My understanding is that even with COW disabled, snapshots still function by temporarily enabling COW.
+I'm not sure what the implications are for VM types files and potential fragmentation.

+### incrbtrfs
+My go program for creating regular snapshots of the filesystem and syncing them to another computer running btrfs

 ## Swap
 If performance is the goal, over provision memory and disable swap.
 For vm host, be sure to disable in both host and guest.
 Next best option is to attach a small ssd for swap.